mnemnion/loon/notes/pegylator.md

 Code gen can write to files, or just load the string, configurably.

+### Capture Syntax

+This turns out to be fairly subtle stuff.
+I'm adding the form ` ~(patt1 patt2) ` to physically group the two patterns as one 'token'.
+The alternative is to come up with implicit rules for grouping and that strikes me as inevitably frustrating of someone's ambitions.

 ###Steps

 We want to proceed 'inside out'.
 The first step is to convert all atoms to Lua-standard format, by replacing all `-` with `_`.
 Then, the RHS atoms that correspond to recursive rules are replaced `modified_symbol -> V"modified_symbol"`.